nus-cs2103-AY2425S1/tp/README.md

 Diners

 Value Proposition:
 It offers a curated list of nearby restaurants tailored to your preferences, ensuring quick and efficient searches for local dining options.

+This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).